VallieTracy/NASA-Scraping/README.md

 # PROCESS
 I broke the process into two parts.
 The first part I performed solely in Jupyter Notebook.
 The second part is where I utilzed Flask and MongoDB to create a web application.
-Below, I break it down further for you to follow along.
+Continue reading for a more in-depth breakdown of my process.